2000–01 Columbus Blue Jackets season: Off-season

 The team would be named the Blue Jackets, as it was chosen to celebrate "patriotism, pride and the rich Civil War history in the state of Ohio and the city of Columbus".
 The Jackets would join the Central Division in the Western Conference.

 The club would name Doug MacLean as general manager.
 MacLean had previously been the head coach of the Florida Panthers, leading the team to the Stanley Cup Finals in 1996.
 MacLean hired Dave King as the head coach of the Jackets.
 King had previously been the head coach of the Calgary Flames from 1992 to 1995, and was an assistant on the Montreal Canadiens from 1997 to 1999.

-On June 23, 2000, the Blue Jackets and their expansion cousins, the Minnesota Wild, participated in the 2000 NHL Expansion Draft in Calgary.
+On June 23, 2000, the Blue Jackets and their expansion cousins, the Minnesota Wild, participated in the 2000 NHL expansion draft in Calgary.
 Columbus selected goaltender Rick Tabaracci with their first pick.
-The following day on June 24, Columbus would participate in the 2000 NHL Entry Draft, and selected Rostislav Klesla with the fourth overall pick.
+The following day on June 24, Columbus would participate in the 2000 NHL entry draft, and selected Rostislav Klesla with the fourth overall pick.

+Defenseman Lyle Odelein was named the team’s first captain.